Skip to main content

 Reachout has more practical ways to cope with climate anxiety.

-Climate Mental Health Network Aoteaora raises awareness, shares research and creates conversation spaces.
+Climate Mental Health Network Aotearoa raises awareness and creates conversation spaces.

 How can ecoanxiety affect mental health?